twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-of-the-path-and-not-path-of-the-way%zh.rst

 There are not much to talk about the fifth purification of path and not-path.
 When the yogi arrives at the knowledge of rising and fall of mind and matter (udayabbaya ñāṇa), the ten insight corruptions appear.
 These are; an aura (obhāsa), rapture (pīti), tranquility (passaddhi), resolution (adhimokkha), exertion (paggaha), happiness (sukha), knowledge (ñāṇa), mindfulness (sati), equanimity (upekkhā) and attachment (nikanti).

 If a yogi gets lost in any one of them and become an obstacle to the progress.
 Because the yogi takes it as the attainment and stops the practice.
 Ven.
-Sayadaw Puṇṇananda mentioned them in  his talk on the seven purifications.
+Sayadaw Puññananda mentioned them in  his talk on the seven purifications.
 Every yogi must encounter any of these phenomena.

 The important point is they should not get lost in these processes.
 In the insight processes, there are no appearing of bodily form and particles.
 Paramattha dhammas are arising and passing away by itself and with insight defilement (kilesa) is purified.